BUHAVE > Business > What is a Merchant ID Number?

 • A designated chargeback representative who works for your company (we offer chargeback assistance at no cost for all our customers)

 If you make a change provider due to poor service or any other reason other than being flagged, you’ll need to create a new account with the new processor.
 This is a significant decision and should not be taken lightly.
-Still, if you’re with an MSP who’s not accessible, constantly slamming you with charges, and is generally annoying, you must look into changing providers.
+Still, if you’re with an MSP that’s not accessible, constantly slamming you with charges, or is generally annoying, you must look into changing providers.

 Where can you locate your current merchant ID?

-• You can check the top right corner of your statement of merchants in your merchant statement by contacting your MSP.
+• You can check the top right corner of your statement from merchants by contacting your MSP.
 If you do not see a 15-digit number that appears similar to it, get in contact with your merchant service processor or provider and ask for their help.

-• On your statement from your bank, The information you receive should contain some form of the MID (sometimes an abbreviated version) which shows what the credit and debits of the processing companies are.
+• On your bank statement, the information you receive should contain some form of the MID (sometimes an abbreviated version) which shows what the credits and debits of the processing companies are.
 They usually begin with the letters BTOT and MTOT.

-• Call your merchant service provider in the end.
+• Call your merchant service provider for assistance.
 If it’s difficult finding the phone number to call, contact the person who set it up!

 • By Google Pay – Go to settings, then click on your profile as a public merchant.

 Suppose you own a successful, thriving business that has been in operation for a long time or has multiple locations.
-In that case, you must possess a merchant identification number and be working with an authorized merchant services provider.
+In that case, you should have a merchant identification number and work with an authorized merchant services provider.